 With the tips below you will find candid, real-world experiences.
 These methods did not merely manifest overnight but took time to develop and will continue to evolve.
 While the following suggestions are focused on learning photography, a lot of these strategies could be modified to fit other spaces and materials.
 When it comes right down to it, we are all modeling safe, responsible, and creative use of artistic tools.

-As a first-year teacher/photographer, I had just died and gone to heaven.
+As a first-year teacher and photographer, I had just died and gone to heaven.